5 Whys of Root Cause Analysis + Examples

 Case Study 1: A retail company’s stock shortages

 A retail company was experiencing frequent stock shortages, leading to lost sales and dissatisfied customers.
-Using the ‘5 Whys’ technique, they discovered that stockouts were caused by delays in the supply chain.
-By repeatedly asking “why?” they identified that the delays were due to inaccurate demand forecasting.
-The company then implemented a more robust demand forecasting system, improved communication with suppliers, and streamlined inventory management processes.
+Using the ‘5 Whys’ technique, they discovered that delays in the supply chain caused stockouts.
+By repeatedly asking “why?” they identified the delays due to inaccurate demand forecasting.
+The company then implemented a more robust demand forecasting system, improved supplier communication, and streamlined inventory management processes.
 As a result, stock shortages significantly decreased, and customer satisfaction improved.

 Case Study 2: A hospital’s medication errors